Menu close X

 New Design

-The main navigation has been pulled out of the drop down menu (which has been deleted) and placed prominently at the top, enabling users to effortlessly switch between screens.
-The new main navigation, along with relevant supporting images in the background, make it easier to orient yourself, no matter where you are.
+The main navigation has been pulled out of the dropdown and placed prominently at the top, making it easy to switch between screens.
+Supporting background imagery helps users stay oriented no matter where they are.

 A screenshot of the old iTunes media player